 Safe life fasteners shall be NDI-inspected by the eddy current method in the shank, head fillet, and thread areas.

-The standard crack size to be considered in the thread and fillet area for the safe life fasteners, inspected as required in 8.8f, shall be a = c = 1,91 mm.
+The standard fracture control NDI crack size to be considered in the thread and fillet area for the safe life fasteners, inspected as required in 8.8f, shall be a = c = 1,27 mm.

 This assumes rolled thread and fillet, in conformance with 8.8c.